pyscaffold/pyscaffoldext-markdown/README.md

 Just install this package with `pip install pyscaffoldext-markdown` and note that `putup -h` shows a new option `--markdown`.
-Basically this extension will replace all `README.rst` by `README.md`.
-The support of Markdown files in Sphinx will be activated.
+Basically this extension will replace `README.rst` by a proper `README.md` and activate the support of Markdown files in Sphinx.
 Due to limitations of the Markdown syntax compared to reStructuredText, the main documentation files still use reStructuredText by default.

-Remember to install [wheel] version 0.31 or higher and use [twine] to upload your package to [PyPI] instead of `python setup.py release` for this to work, i.e.:
+Remember to install [wheel] version 0.31 or higher and use [twine] to upload your package to [PyPI] instead of `python setup.py release` for this to work, e.g.:
 ```commandline
 python setup.py sdist bdist_wheel
 twine upload dist/*